Guo-Haowei/Cylinders/README.md

 * Trackball rotation
 * Use unionfind data structure to label intersected cylinders with same color

+# Issues
+* Cylinder disappears occasionally when rotating
+* glm::lookAt function is not perfect for this program
+* cylIntersect raises "Not a point/vector problem"

 ## Future
-1. Color picking for selecting cylinders
+* Color picking for selecting cylinders
-2. Hightlight the border of the selected cylinder
+* Hightlight the border of the selected cylinder
-3. Raytracing for refraction effect
+* Raytracing for refraction effect